What is Server-Side Analytics and Tracking?

 Better website performance The fewer JavaScripts running in the background to collect user data, the less time your website takes to load.

-Harder to set up Server-side analytics tracking is a comparatively new concept.
-Not many people know how to set it up properly.
+Harder to set up Server-side analytics tracking is a comparatively new concept, and not many people know how to set it up properly.

 Extended cookie lifetime Using a custom domain, you can set up first-party cookies and deal with intelligent tracking-prevention browsers.